-Did you notice that, you can NOT start your car without keeping the gear in neutral and pressing the brake.
+Did you notice that you can NOT start your car without keeping the gear in neutral and pressing the brake?
 Why it is so?
-It is so protect you from accidentally starting and moving your car.
+It so protects you from accidentally starting and moving your car.
 That’s Poka Yoke, A mistake proofing logic to help you not doing any mistake.
-Let’s learn more about Poka Yoke, Poka Yoke Definition, meaning and some poka yoke examples in this article.
+Let’s learn more about Poka Yoke, Poka Yoke Definition, meaning, and some Poka yoke examples in this article.

 Poka Yoke Definition: Poka Yoke Meaning

 Poka Yoke is a Japanese term which means ” Mistake Proofing“.
 It is a mechanism in the process to avoid ( Yokeru) mistakes ( Poka).

 Mistakes are unavoidable in a process.
 But what we can do is to reduce the chance of doing mistakes.
 If there are fewer opportunities to do a mistake, there will be fewer mistakes.

 Poka-Yoke triggers a modified process flow or a new process flow so that there are fewer chances of doing mistakes.
 Following this, a product will have fewer defects as there is less chance of doing a mistake.

 History Of Poka Yoke

 The concept of Poka-Yoke was initiated by Shigeo Shingo in 1960 as a part of the Toyota Production System in Japan.
 We all know that ” Necessity is the mother of invention“.
 The same is true with Poka-Yoke.